-All employers have a responsibility to support the health and wellbeing of their staff as part of the health and safety duties and at a national level we want to see more people leading healthy lives and achieving their potential.
-Supporting mental health in the workplace is not just a corporate responsibility, staff who have positive mental health are more productive and businesses who promote a progressive approach to mental health can see a significant impact on business performance, so it's about good business too.
-There are many ways to maintain positive mental health and as we will see in this toolkit, there are things that all organisations can do, whatever your size and experience.
-There are also many simple ways to help those experiencing mental ill health, and ensure they can stay in work or return to work promptly and without stigma.
+All employers have a responsibility to support the health and wellbeing of their staff.
+Looking after mental health in the workplace is not just a corporate responsibility.
+Staff who have positive mental health are more productive and businesses who promote a progressive approach to mental health can see a significant impact on business performance.